Why do we need mobile device security? The answer is very simple: to avoid data breaches.

 The present pandemic has only added fuel to the flames in this particular regard, as it has with cyberattacks in general.

 We recently published a blog on cybercriminals using Microsoft Sway to create exceptionally convincing landing pages that could fool anyone into typing in their details.
-We also recommend checking out our previously mentioned Q&A on COVID-19-related scams with our Director of MIT Security Services to gain a greater understanding of what’s driving these scams and how they should be combated.

 This is where advanced spam filtering can significantly help your chances deterring a breach.